-This detention standard authorizes staff to use necessary and reasonable force after all reasonable efforts to otherwise resolve a situation have failed, for protection of all persons; to minimize injury to self, detainees, staff and others; to prevent escape or serious property damage; or to maintain the security and orderly operation of the facility.
+I. PURPOSE AND SCOPE.
+This Detention Standard authorizes staff to use necessary force after all reasonable efforts to otherwise resolve a situation have failed, for protection of all persons; to minimize injury to self, detainees, staff, and others; to prevent escape or serious property damage; or to maintain the security and orderly operation of the facility.

-Staff shall use only the degree of force necessary to gain control of detainees and, under specified conditions, may use physical restraints to gain control of a dangerous detainee.
+Staff shall use only the degree of force necessary to gain control of detainees and may use physical restraints to gain control of a dangerous detainee, under specified conditions.

-This detention standard does not specifically address the use of restraints for medical or mental health purposes, which is addressed by standard "4.3 Medical Care."
+This Detention Standard does not specifically address the use of restraints for medical or mental health purposes, which is addressed by the Detention Standard on Medical Care.

-Canine units, where available, may be used for contraband detection, but their use for force, control, or intimidation of detainees is prohibited.
+Canine units (in facilities that have them) may be used for contraband detection, but their use for force, control, or intimidation of detainees is prohibited.

-This detention standard applies to the following types of facilities housing ERO detainees:
+This Detention Standard applies to the following types of facilities housing ICE/DRO detainees:

 - Service Processing Centers (SPCs);

 - Contract Detention Facilities (CDFs); and

-- State or local government facilities used by ERO through Intergovernmental Service Agreements (IGSAs) to hold detainees for more than 72 hours.
+- State or local government facilities used by DRO through Intergovernmental Service Agreements (IGSAs) to hold detainees for more than 72 hours.

-Procedures in italics are specifically required for SPCs, CDFs, and Dedicated IGSA facilities.
-Non-dedicated IGSA facilities must conform to these procedures or adopt, adapt or establish alternatives, provided they meet or exceed the intent represented by these procedures.
+Procedures in italics are specifically required for SPCs and CDFs.
+IGSAs must conform to these procedures or adopt, adapt or establish alternatives, provided they meet or exceed the intent represented by these procedures.

-Various terms used in this standard may be defined in standard "7.5 Definitions."
+Some terms used in this document may be defined in the separate Definitions Standard.